Stay in control: Five reasons to consolidate your superannuation before October 1

 Perhaps your needs have changed since you first took out life insurance, so reviewing your cover now can help you assess whether your life insurance is still working as it should.

-Spring time makes for a good excuse to check up on the health of all your finances, and the advisers at Life Insurance Comparison can help by checking if you’re still getting the best deal on your policy.
+Spring time makes for a good excuse to check up on the health of all your finances, and the specialists at Life Insurance Comparison can help by checking if you’re still getting the best deal on your policy.
 Remember: life insurers update and introduce new products regularly, so comparing policies at least once a year can save you hundreds of dollars.

 Life Insurance Comparison can help to simplify the process of comparing cover.
 We’ll do the shopping around for you and help you score the most cost-effective premium, with both your needs and budget in mind.
-To get your free quotes, connect with one of our life insurance advisers today.
+To get your free quotes, connect with one of our life insurance specialists today.